 Through its European Neighbourhood Policy (ENP), the EU works with its southern and eastern neighbours to achieve the closest possible political association and the greatest possible degree of economic integration.
-This goal builds on common interests and on values — democracy, the rule of law, respect for human rights, and social cohesion..
+This goal builds on common interests and on values — democracy, the rule of law, respect for human rights, and social cohesion.
+The ENP is a key part of the European Union's foreign policy.

-Partner countries agree with the EU an ENP action plan demonstrating their commitment to democracy, human rights, rule of law, good governance, market economy principles and sustainable development.
+Partner countries agree with the EU an ENP action plan or an Association Agenda demonstrating their commitment to democracy, human rights, rule of law, good governance, market economy principles and sustainable development.
 The EU supports the achievement of these objectives.

 The EU also supports the civil society which plays an important role in bringing about deep and sustainable democracy in partner countries.

 The ENP is a jointly owned initiative and its implementation requires action on both sides, by the neighbours and by the EU.
-Although much was achieved so far much also remains to be done if the ENP’s goals are to be achieved.
-The ENP benefits from greater coherence thanks to the creation of the European External Action Service which supports the High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission Baroness Catherine Ashton and the involvement of the Commissioner specifically dealing with the Enlargement and European Neighbourhood Policy, Štefan Füle.
+The ENP benefits from greater coherence thanks to the creation of the European External Action Service which supports the High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission Federica Mogherini and the involvement of the Commissioner specifically dealing with European Neighborhood Policy and Enlargement Negotiations European Neighbourhood Policy, Johannes Hahn.

 Of the 16 ENP countries: